rtorrent-community/rtorrent-docs/docs/include-cmd-stdcfg.rst

 `pyrocore` Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

-**TODO** check if they belong with "p-m-b"

 In addition to the commands listed here, `pyrocore` also defines :term:`d.data_path`.

 .. glossary::

+    startup_time

+        The :term:`system.time` the client was started at.
+        Used in the message shown by `rTorrent-PS` when pressing ``u``, and for similar purposes.

     d.session_file

-        Return path to session file.
+        Return path to an items's session file.

-        Definition:
+        .. rubric:: Definition

         .. code-block:: ini